Want some ideas on how to teaching students how to integrate quotes and textual evidence in to writing? I’ve got you.

 Incorporating Textual Evidence Lesson Plan:

-- 3 min: Show first part of clip (1:50–end of hummus part) from Colbert example, ask students to notice how he leads into a quote, how much of the quote he uses, and then how he continues after the quote.
+- 3 min: Show an excerpt of Colbert video (minute markers 1:50–2:27*), ask students to notice how he leads into a quote, how much of the quote he uses, and then how he continues after the quote.

 - After clip: discuss what they find